jeroennoten/Laravel-AdminLTE/README.md

 - Version 1.x or branch laravel5-adminlte2:
 This version supports Laravel 5 and included AdminLTE v2
 - Version 2.x or branch laravel6-adminlte2:
-This version supports Laravel 6 and included AdminLTE v2
+This version supports Laravel 6 and higher and included AdminLTE v2

 1. [Requirements](#1-requirements)
 2. [Installation](#2-installation)